Nomad-Media/samples/nomad-samples/js/content-groups/Readme.md

 ## Step 1

-Open the folder samples/nomad-samples/js/content-groups.
-You should see this:
+Download the code sample from [here](https://download-directory.github.io/?url=https://github.com/Nomad-Media/samples/tree/main/nomad-samples/js/content-groups) and unzip it.
+Once unzipped you should see this:

 ![](https://files.readme.io/c93eb17-image.png)